paulopacitti/undergrad/README.md

 **There's no written documentation, only comments throughout the source code.
 That way, you can learn how neural networks work from scratch.** The API is not pytorch-like, still, it's very intuitive for newcomers to machine learning.

+- `undergrad`: `Model` and `Trainer` modules.
+- `undergrad.ops`: activation functions, loss functions and other machine learning operations.
+- `undergrad.optim`: optimizers.
+- `undergrad.metrics`: model and training evaluation functions.

 ## FAQ

 - **You lied, I see you're using dependencies other then just `numpy`! 😡**

-  The `undegrad` engine uses only `numpy` and `tqdm`.
+  The `undergrad` engine uses only `numpy` and `tqdm`.
 But the `examples/` folder uses other dependencies for loading and transforming the datasets before feeding them to models.
 - **This is better than tinygrad?**

   No, it is not, not even close.
-But I think it's way simpler to understand simply because `undegrad` uses `numpy` instead of building a complex Tensor module.
+But I think it's way simpler to understand simply because `undergrad` uses `numpy` instead of building a complex Tensor module.
 Also, the gradients equations are declared for each machine learning operation as a function, so it's easier to understand what's happening without something like `autograd`.

 ## Benchmarks
 - [MNIST](https://en.wikipedia.org/wiki/MNIST_database):